 Patagonia, Philips and Rubicon.

-“At full capacity our new manufacturing line provides us with the ability to produce enough TonerPlas in a year to pave a two-lane road from Sydney to Melbourne.
-That would contain the equivalent of 530,000,000 recycled plastic bags, 168,000,000 recycled glass bottles and 12,000,000 recycled toner cartridges.
-That’s more than 200,000 tonnes of soft plastics that currently go to landfill in Australia.”
+“At full capacity our new manufacturing line provides us with the ability to produce enough TonerPlas in a year to pave over 600 kilometres of two-lane road.
+That would contain the equivalent of 318 million pieces of post-consumer recycled soft plastic, and waste toner from over 7 million recycled toner cartridges”.

-He added that policy changes in China last year had highlighted the importance of a local recycling industry and improved energy use across the design, use and reuse of products – a circular economy.
-“Our new manufacturing capacity to reuse soft plastics and toner into TonerPlas is a great example of what local companies can do.
-However, Australia needs to coordinate and invest in infrastructure to build a viable recycling industry and divert problematic waste streams from landfill.
-Banning plastic bags is a start, but it doesn’t solve the challenge, especially as plastic bags account for less than five percent of all waste soft plastics.
+He added that policy changes in China had highlighted the importance of a local recycling industry and improved energy use across the design, use and reuse of products – a circular economy.
+“Our new manufacturing capacity to reuse soft plastics and toner into TonerPlas is a great example of what local companies can do”.
+Australia needs to coordinate and invest in infrastructure to build a viable recycling industry and divert problematic waste streams from landfill.
+The banning of single use plastic bags was a start, but doesn’t solve the challenge, especially as plastic bags account for less than two percent of all waste soft plastics.